nhs-pycom/nhs.pycom/_posts/2022-10-24-nhs-r-conference.md

         </div>
     </div>
     <div class="nhsuk-grid-column-two-thirds">
-        <p>Join us at Edgbaston Stadium, Birmingham on Wednesday 17th November for Day 2 of the NHS-R Community Conference!</p>
+        <p>Join us at Edgbaston Stadium, Birmingham on Wednesday 17th November for the python track of the NHS-R Community Conference</p>
     </div>
 </div>